 3. Let the team help you shoulder the burden.

-4. A bereavement coordinator can help facilitate some of the arrangements.
+4. A bereavement coordinator can help facilitate some arrangements.

 The hospice bereavement coordinator can help open up the discussion about funeral arrangements.
 Although contemplating the funeral can be quite difficult, it's usually beneficial to have at least part of the planning completed before the crisis comes.
 This gives the patient some control over her final arrangements, and it saves the family from having to make all the decisions while they are grieving.